darktrojan/idldocs/nsIAbManager.rst

 ^^^^^^^^^^^^

 * ``nsIAbDirectory``
+  The found AB directory.

 newAddressBook
 --------------

 Creates a new address book.

-@param  aDirName   The description of the address book.
-@param  aURI       The URI for the address book.
-This is specific to each type of address book.
-@param  aType      One of the *_DIRECTORY_TYPE constants.
-@param  aPrefName  Overrides the default of ldap_2.servers.<aDirName>
-(note that the caller must ensure its uniqueness).

 Parameters
 ^^^^^^^^^^

 * ``in AString aDirName``
+  The description of the address book.
 * ``in ACString aURI``
+  The URI for the address book.
+This is specific to each type of address book.
 * ``in unsigned long aType``
+  One of the *_DIRECTORY_TYPE constants.
 * ``in ACString aPrefName``
+  Overrides the default of ldap_2.servers.<aDirName>
+  (note that the caller must ensure its uniqueness).

 Return value
 ^^^^^^^^^^^^